 Though there is no permanent “Self” in Buddhism, the ideas of eternal self and cycle of birth and death mushroomed in later Buddhism due to misunderstanding created by Buddha referring to contemporary ideas of rebirth and formation of living beings due to infiltration of womb by consciousness.

-Though, some of the modern Buddhists believe that mind transmigrates after life beyond death and some believe that conditions of Buddha consciousness get recreated repeatedly, most Buddhists adhere to the known facts of impermanence, no independent inner-Self, no permanent Self, and collective conditional arising of creation without any supreme Creator.
+Though, some of the modern Buddhists believe that mind transmigrates after life beyond death and some believe that conditions of Buddha consciousness get recreated repeatedly, most Buddhists adhere to the known facts of impermanence, no independent inner-Self, no permanent Self, and collective conditional arising of life forms without any supreme Creator.

 According to Buddhist philosophy of “Samutpada”, we are collectively reborn as part of nature and society or “Samsara” in a closed system of world.
-Hence Buddhism lays stress upon the importance of renunciation, wandering and living alone like a Rhino in order to escape the stream of recycling and prevent rebirth as part of collective society in a closed system.
+Hence Buddhism lays stress upon the importance of renunciation, wandering and living alone, “like a Rhino” in order to escape the stream of recycling and prevent rebirth as part of collective society in a closed system.

 Since there is no independent eternal inner self or soul, nothing about the individual remains intact to be reborn after death, decay, disintegration and dispersion.
 For an individual there is no rebirth according to Buddhism but as part of nature and society, we are reborn through recycling and recreation.
 Individuals are not reborn but human societies or Samsara are reborn through recycling in a closed system.